LoFTechs/LTSDK-Doc/docs/LT_IM_SDK_iOS_Document.md

 message.fileName = @"Ann.vcf";
 ```

--   **_Document Message_**: If using **LTDocumentMessage** to send a document message，the message shall be sent to LT designated cloud space.
+-   **_Document Message_**: If using **LTDocumentMessage** to send a document message, the message shall be sent to LT designated cloud space.
 If other designated space is required, use **LTCustomMessage** to customize the sending.
 In **LTDocumentMessage**, can send original contact info or thumbnail file path by using client's local files.
 LT also provides an **extInfo** column for attached info, such as the file size to be displayed on the image.

 ```objectivec
 NSString *documentFilePath = [[NSBundle mainBundle] pathForResource:@"document" ofType:@"doc"];